ianmcook/ExecNode-presentation-2021/PRESENTATION.md

 .footnote[FromReader is in [PR#11032](https://github.com/apache/arrow/pull/11032) at the moment, I've included it here for brevity]

+???

+Note: a source node can be made from anything which resembles a stream of batches.
+That PR is wrapping a stream of data from DuckDB as a source node!
+Give us a stream, we can plug it into an ExecPlan.

 ---

 # How to build an ExecPlan